This post may contain affiliate links. By purchasing through my links you can help support me at no additional cost to you, thank you!

 4. Take an alternative/street art tour

-While a lot of people take tours around the city to learn about the rich history, there are also some other cool tours every visitor should consider taking!
 The first tour is a free alternative walking tour, which is tip-based.
 These tours are usually offered daily, however, you will need to reserve a spot in advance.
 Here is a link to the website.
 While they will mostly be based around activities that I mention here, it is always nice to get more background information from these tour guides who know Berlin like the back of their hands.

 Another tour that I highly recommend is a street art tour.
 This tour is not free and costs around 16 euros.
 Although this, I think it is a great opportunity to learn more about the graffiti and street art that play a huge role in the culture here.
 Even if you aren’t the biggest fan of this topic, you learn about a lot of things that you may not have considered before.
 This includes understanding the artwork, why it is so difficult to stop graffiti in Berlin, and how Germany’s history may play a role in the creation of a lot of street art.
-Here is a link to the tour so you can check it out for yourself.
+There are several street art tours (with an alternative twist) in Berlin so below are some of the most popular options!

 5. R.A.W.
 Gelände

 This spot is located very close to the East Side Gallery, just ahead of the Warschauer station.
 This complex used to serve industrial purposes for more than 100 years.
 Since then, it has been transformed into a creative space, used for artistic, cultural, and commercial activities.
 These include a beer garden, a digital art installation, an outdoor swimming pool, a skatepark, and many more.
 Click here to read more about the R.A.W. and things you can do here.

 I highly recommend getting a beer at Cassiopeia while here.
 While there are lots of activities to check out here, my favorite part is walking around and admiring the street art.
 There are so many fascinating paintings and sculptures, as well as a good mix of random pieces all over the walls.
 Once again, this is a place you could spend hours walking around, to indulge in all of the interesting artworks.
 If you happen to visit on a Sunday, then make sure to check out the fleamarket for some second-hand clothes, jewelry, vintage items, or just some good food.

 6. Karaoke at Mauerpark

-This activity is so unique to Berlin that it simply can’t be missed.
-If you happen to visit during the summer months, make sure to be in the city on Sunday.
-As mentioned above, Sundays are the day for flea markets here.
 The most popular market by far is the flea market in Mauerpark.
 The vibe here is really special, and you could spend some hours checking out the different booths.
 In addition, there are large parts of the park outside the market place which are the perfect hangout spot on a lazy Sunday.

 Arguably the best part of the Mauerpark flea market is the karaoke.
 Every week, as long as the weather is good, there is a large public karaoke show happening.
 This activity brings just as many locals as it does tourists.
 However, it is usually the tourists that get up and sing, while the locals enjoy a good show.
 The karaoke starts at 15 PM at the amphitheater, but make sure to come well in advance, as the seats get filled up very quickly.
 I would recommend taking into account around 2 hours here since the show is lots of fun!